org-aniliht/auth0-deploy/README.md

-# GitHub Source Control Integration
+# Auth0 - GitHub Source Control Integration

+Unused features such as custom database tables have been removed.
+The original repo is located: https://github.com/auth0-samples/github-source-control-integration

 Under [Extensions](https://manage.auth0.com/#/extensions) you'll find the GitHub Deploy extension which allows you to manage your Datbase Connections and Rules in a GitHub repository.